scepter914/autoware-architecture-proposal/proposal_radar_sensing.md

 ## Summary

-I would like to initiate the discussion for sensing architecture with radars for Autoware.
+We would like to initiate the discussion for sensing architecture with radars for Autoware.
 The target of this discussion is the messaging systems used with radar sensors and sensing pipeline for radars.

-I would like to make a separate discussion for the perception architecture including radar.
+We would like to make a separate discussion for the perception architecture including radar.

 ### Messages

-To summarize, I suggest
+To summarize, We suggest

 - [ros-perception/radar_msgs/msg/RadarScan.msg](https://github.com/ros-perception/radar_msgs/blob/ros2/msg/RadarScan.msg) for radar pointcloud.
 - [autoware_auto_perception_msgs/msg/TrackedObjects](https://gitlab.com/autowarefoundation/autoware.auto/autoware_auto_msgs/-/blob/master/autoware_auto_perception_msgs/msg/TrackedObjects.idl) for radar object.